List of Nashville Sounds owners and executives: General managers

-The new owners utilized the general managers of the Class A Kane County Cougars team, which they also owned, as GMs at Nashville: Bill Larsen from 1997 to 1998 and Jeff Sedivy in 1999.
+The new owners utilized the general managers of the Kane County Cougars, a Class A team they also owned, as GMs at Nashville: Bill Larsen from 1997 to 1998 and Jeff Sedivy in 1999.
 Former Opryland GM Tommy Moncreif was brought in for the 2000 season.
 In July 2000, dissatisfied with attendance, owner Al Gordon hired former Nashville Kats executive Sharon Burns as vice president for sales, marketing, and communications and made Moncreif vice president of business operations.
 The two split the duties usually assigned to a general manager.
 Moncrief was dismissed in May 2001, and his responsibilities were assumed by other staff members.
 In July 2001, Glenn Yaeger, the chief operating officer of the team's parent company, was named GM.
 After plans to build a new ballpark to replace the aging Greer Stadium fell through as the city, developers, and team could not come to terms on a plan to finance its construction, Yaeger was dismissed in May 2008 and replaced by Joe Hart, the team's director of sales.
 Hart remained with the team until its sale to MFP Baseball after the season.

 George King, previously the Pacific Coast League's vice president of business and operations, was hired by the new owners to serve as GM from 2009 to 2010.
 Brad Tammen, the team's former vice president of sales and marketing, guided the organization from 2011 to 2014.
 Veteran minor league GM Garry Arthur was brought on in 2015 as the team prepared to move into the new First Tennessee Park that season.
 Arthur retired on April 15, 2016, and co-owner Frank Ward oversaw the duties of GM on an interim basis.
 Adam Nuse was hired on May 2, 2016, after serving in the same capacity for the Class A Bowling Green Hot Rods for two seasons.
 Nuse left the Sounds on April 9, 2021, to become the vice president of business operations for the Tennessee Titans.
 Ward assumed the day-to-day operation of the club while searching for a replacement.
 Adam English, formerly the general manager of the Triple-A Gwinnett Stripers, was hired as the Sounds' GM on October 1, 2021.
 Under English, the franchise was recognized with the 2022 Minor League Baseball Organization of the Year Award.